-The lnput section follows the same patterns as seen in previous sections, requiring structural files (PSF/PDB), parameter files (PAR), the NAMD2 binary executable (namd2 or namd2.exe), and an output log file (LOG).
+The Input section follows the same patterns as seen in previous sections, requiring structural files (PSF/PDB), parameter files (PAR), the NAMD2 binary executable (namd2 or namd2.exe), and an output log file (LOG).
 File dialogs are provided for all required input.

 2 Use the provided file dialogs to specify the following inputs, and to locate the NAMD executable.

-PSF: 3-chargeOpt/ETOH.1.psf PDB: 2-geomOpt/ETOH.1.pdb PAR: 4-baOpt/par_ETOH.1.par Output LOG: 5-dihOpt/DihOpt.log
+PSF: 3-chargeOpt/ETOH.1.psf PDB: 2-geomOpt/ETOH.1.pdb PAR: 4-baOpt/par\ETOH.1.par Output LOG: 5-dihOpt/DihOpt.log

-The QM Target Data section is even more straightforward, requiring only the locations to the Gaussian LOG files for all scans performed in the preceding section.
+The QM Target Data section is even more straightforward, you need to confirm the QM Software and add the locations to the QM LOG files for all scans performed in the preceding section.

-3 Use the provided file dialog to add all LOG files from the dihedral scans performed in the preceding section (i.e., 5-dihOpt/ETOH.scan..log).
+3 Use the provided file dialog to add all LOG files from the dihedral scans performed in the preceding section (i.e., 5-dih0pt/ETOH.scan.\.log (or .OUT)).

 The Dihedral Parameter Settings section is used to define the dihedrals that will be optimized.
 Input can be provided via two methods.
 The easiest method is to read the dihedral terms directly from the In-Progress PAR file via the Read from PAR button.
 This function will read in all terms, including multiplicities, that are present in the provided parameter file (Fig. 11).
 Alternatively, dihedrals can be added manually via the Add button.
 Entries can be edited by selecting the entry of interested, modifying the data in the edit entry fields, and clicking the checkmark button to update the entry.
-A complete description of a dihedral often requires multiple terms bearing the appropriate periodicity (n) and phase shifts (δ) in addition to a force constant (k).
+A complete description of a dihedral often requires multiple terms bearing the appropriate periodicity (n) and phase shifts $(\delta)$ in addition to a force constant (k).
 At this stage it is not critical to provide all of the terms correctly, as multiplicities can be added, removed, and modified during the refinement stage.
 It is required, however, to provide at least one term for every dihedral to be optimized.

-4 Use the Read from PAR button and select the In-Progress PAR file, 4-baOpt/par_ETOH.1.par, to add all dihedrals to the optimization.
+4 Use the Read from PAR button and select the In-Progress PAR file, 4-ba0pt/par\ETOH.1.par, to add all dihedrals to the optimization.
 The specific details of the Force Constant, Periodicity, Phase Shift, and Lock Phase can be left as the default values.